 IT Innovation Challenge - Student 2018

-This call is open to all Oxford University students who have ideas for digital projects.
-Successful ideas will receive funding of up to £15,000.
+The idea submission and discussion phases for this student call are now closed.
+Successful ideas for this call will receive funding of up to £15,000.
 The theme for this year is the Intelligent Campus.

 Artificial intelligence, the internet of things, and virtual/augmented reality are technologies that have arrived and have the potential to tackle some of Higher Education’s big challenges.
 This year’s IT Innovation challenge invites you to come with ideas for projects that improve the staff/student experience at Oxford through exploring these emerging technologies – the use of smart campus technology, AI to speed up administrative processes, AR to enhance our public spaces, VR to create immersive learning experiences.

-As always, we also welcome other ideas for projects that bring benefit to the University, its staff and/or students through digital means.
+As always, other ideas for projects that bring benefit to the University, its staff and/or students through digital means were welcomed.

 Key dates and activities: